ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Reminder: Presbyterian College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

-What Classes Will I Take At Presbyterian College?
+Which Courses Do I Have To Take At Presbyterian College?

 Presbyterian College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.